Cocofeat/uMedGround/README.md

 # uMedGround
-* This repository provides the code for our submission paper "Uncertainty-aware Medical Diagnostic Phrase Identifying and Grounding"
+* This repository provides the code for our accepted TPAMI 2025 paper "Uncertainty-aware Medical Diagnostic Phrase Identifying and Grounding"
 * Current Pre-implementation of [uMedGround](https://arxiv.org/abs/2404.06798)

 ## Introduction